This guide was built in collaboration with mental health professionals who live and work with vulnerable communities every day.

 - Let them drive: Once you think you’ve got some solid research and a path to follow, check back in and appoint people from those groups to lead the effort.
 This will ensure they can check each step of the process to offer ideas and insight you may be missing.
-This applies ESPECIALLY if you don’t live or work with the people you’re trying to speak for, and even more so if you’re not even a part of the group.
+It applies ESPECIALLY if you don’t live or work with the people you’re trying to speak for, and even more so if you’re not even a part of the group.

 - Be a power gatekeeper: Understand that being given the power to provide insight, ideas, data or information about a group of people grants you new power and privilege.
 Make sure the power doesn’t affect your ability to stay present.
 Have people in your circle checking you constantly to ensure you are a responsible gatekeeper.
 Seek for the grassroots and youth to be your guide.

-- Avoid streamlining and simplifying a process that isn’t simple: Understanding the Complexities of a group of people with the routes to build communities or build a marketing strategy for your business, is never going to be an easy answer or easy process but it’s always going to be fluid.
+Avoid streamlining and simplifying a process that isn’t simple.
+Unpacking and analyzing the complexities of a group of people with the routes to build communities or build a marketing strategy for your business, is never going to have an easy answer or be an easy process but it’s always going to be fluid.

 To truly serve and cater to any community one must be in a constant state of inquiry.